When I’m not developing recipes for others, writing blogs or cooking for the lovely Mr G, this is wha

 Beautiful strands of flavour - gotta love the colour!

-The saffron is an ingredient that has to be used in this recipe, but like most of mine recipes, there’s an option to change it up!
+The saffron is an ingredient that has to be used in this recipe, but like most of my recipes, there’s an option to change it up!

-You know I love a walnut, but I wouldn’t use in this recipe, I suspect the soft nut might affect the crispiness of the of the biscuits.
+You know I love a walnut, but I wouldn’t use them in this recipe, the soft nut will affect the crispiness of the biscuits.

 I might just have to make more batches using different nuts to find out, not a hardship by any means!